giantswarm/docs/src/content/getting-started/app-platform/deploy-app/index.md

 The `--name` parameter is the name of the app in the catalog and the name of the App CR.
 The App CR name can be changed via the `--app-name` parameter which allows installing multiple instances of an app.
+Keep in mind that the app name is subject to different length limits, depending on how the app is deployed.
+Using a name under 30 characters is recommended.

 ## Defaulting and App Status